Lcmc23/data-science/README.md

 ## Technologies used

-The project was developed using the following technologies
+The projects were developed using the following technologies

 <h1>
     <h1 align="center">